ProjectPythia/pythia-foundations/foundations/github/contribute-to-pythia.md

 ## Overview:

-1. Contribute to Project Pythia by creating a PR in the Pythia Foundations repo
+1. Suggest a change
+2. Make the edits
+3. Create a pull request

 ## Prerequisites